Aberdeen - v1.1.0

 • The list of items is sorted alphabetically by label.
 Items move when 'save' changes their label.

-• Items that are created, moved or deleted are grown and shrink as appropriate.
+• Items that are created, moved or deleted grow and shrink as appropriate.

 Pfew.. now let's look at the code: